Rohan5manza/content-ops-starter-2/content/pages/index.md

         tagline: Feature 1
         subtitle: We help others start their journey in research.
         text: >
-          We dub ourselves the "Indie Hackers for research" : for solo and independent beginners who wish to pursue AI research.
+          We dub ourselves the "**Indie Hackers for research**" : for solo and independent beginners who wish to pursue AI research.
 We provide them support and guidance in ideation phase, writing research papers, get published in reputed journals, prepare for conferences, and much more.
         image:
           type: ImageBlock
           altText: Featured item